Join Our Team! We’re Hiring for the Following Positions:

-The Washington Monthly is regularly looking for thoughtful, creative, driven interns.
+The Washington Monthly hires thoughtful, creative, driven interns.
 We have a small staff that produces big stories, so expect to work closely with editors on our website and bimonthly print magazine.
-We are a nonprofit, independent voice with 45 years of experience understanding Washington and telling fascinating, deeply reported stories about the ideas and characters that animate America’s government.
-This is not a place where interns fetch coffee and observe journalism from the sidelines; you’ll be expected to research and fact check stories, manage our social media accounts, and pitch your own stories for the site.
-This is a part-time paid position, and we can do our best to accommodate a second job if necessary.
-No phone calls, please.
+We are a nonprofit, independent voice with over 50 years of experience understanding Washington and telling fascinating, deeply reported stories about the ideas and characters that animate America’s government.
+This is not a place where interns fetch coffee and observe journalism from the sidelines; you’ll be expected to research and fact check stories, pitch your own stories for the site, and help manage our social media accounts.

 Before you pitch a story to us, we recommend you read through a few of our back issues online or in print to get a feel for the type of investigative, system-analysis journalism we value and promote.

 Due to the volume of mail we receive, we regret that we cannot respond to every story pitch.